Caramoor Center for Music and the Arts: Rosen House

 Among the rooms with notable furnishings and decor are the Burgundian Library.
-It has a vaulted blue ceiling decorated with 13 Biblical scenes, and 65 other paintings on the doors and walls.
-The Cabinet Room has lacquered panels originally created for the Palazzo Riccasoli in Turin during the 18th century.
+It has a vaulted blue ceiling painted with 13 Biblical scenes, and 65 other paintings on the doors and walls.
+The Lacquer Room has lacquered panels originally created for the Palazzo Riccasoli in Turin during the 18th century.

-Chinese wallpaper made for the European market in the 18th century decorates the dining room, complemented by one of the only two eight-fold Chinese jade folding screens in the world, a Qing Dynasty work depicting the Taoist Hills of Immortality in 40 panels with a gilded teak frame.
-Around the table are red lacquered chairs made by an English cabinetmaker for a Spanish castle.
+Chinese wallpaper made for the European market in the 18th century decorates the Formal Dining Room.
+Painted Chinese silk is mounted to the walls of the Monkey Bedroom.
+The collection contains one of the only two eight-fold Chinese jade folding screens in the world, a Qing Dynasty work depicting the Taoist Hills of Immortality in 40 panels with a gilded teak frame.
+Two red lacquered chairs and a mirror made by English cabinetmaker Giles Grendy for a Spanish castle are in the collection.
 More Chinese wallpaper is found in the Reception Room, with furniture from a Venetian dress shop.
-In the master bedroom is a gilded bed that once belonged to Cardinal Maffeo Barberini, later Pope Urban VIII.
+In Mrs. Rosen's bedroom is a gilded bed that once belonged to Cardinal Maffeo Barberini, later Pope Urban VIII.

 The largest room, the Music Room, is located at the north end.
 It is 40 by 80 ft with a 30 ft ceiling.
-Originally the living room, the furniture has been moved to the west side and removable seating installed on movable risers.
+Originally the living room, the furniture has been relocated within the house and removable seating installed on movable risers.
 A large stage is located at the west end.
 It seats 172 and is used for music year-round.
-Its art includes a 16th-century Florentine cassapanca, an extensive collection of Urbino majolica, a 13th-century head of Guan Yin, a Lucas Cranach the Elder painting and tin-enameled terra cotta reliefs from the studio of Andrea della Robbia.
+Its art includes a 16th-century Florentine cassapanca, an extensive collection of Urbino majolica, a Lucas Cranach the Elder painting and tin-enameled terra cotta reliefs from the studio of Andrea della Robbia.

 Outbuildings and gardens

 Attached to the Rosen House via a connecting wall is the servants' quarters.
-Architecturally similar, the two-story building has its own entrance to the courtyard, and serves today as the Caramoor Center's offices.
+Architecturally similar, the two-story building has its own entrance to the courtyard, and serves today as the Caramoor administrative offices.

 The second-largest building on the property is the Venetian Theater, along the main entrance drive.
 It was added in the late 1950s expressly as an additional music venue by enclosing a brick stage already in the garden with a colonnade.
-A large tent roof is in place to shelter the audience, and a restroom wing similar to the Rosen House projects from the west end.
+A large tent roof is in place seasonally to shelter the audience.
+There are accessible restrooms on the west end.
 It seats 1,546 and is the principal venue for musical performances.

 Near it is the Sunken Garden, a holdover from the estate owner who preceded the Rosens.
-It was planted around 1912, making it the oldest feature of the estate native to it.
-It is enclosed by stucco walls on three sides, with stairs and intersecting walkways leading to its flower beds.
+It was planted around 1912, making it the oldest native feature of the estate.
+It is enclosed by stucco walls on three sides, with stairs and intersecting walkways leading into its flower beds.
 The large planted "Medieval Mount" at the rear has built-in concrete benches.